DNRC/FCG-User-Documentation/docs/code-generation.md

 ### Viewing Financial Code Modification History

-If a user has the Primary application role or higher, they can view if a finanical code has changed over time, and what edits were made.
+If a user has the Primary application role or higher, they can view if a financial code has changed over time, and what edits were made.
 To view the changes, click on the `Modification History` text that is at the bottom of the code edit dialog to view a summary of all of the changes made to the financial code.
 If a more detailed